Installation#

 nvshmemHelloWorld.cu

-with the following command:When using dynamic linking:
+with one of the following commands,When using dynamic linking:

 nvcc -rdc=true -ccbin g++ -gencode=$NVCC_GENCODE -I $NVSHMEM_HOME/include nvshmemHelloWorld.cu -o nvshmemHelloWorld.out -L $NVSHMEM_HOME/lib -lnvshmem_host -lnvshmem_device